 Mr. Olin's agreement has an initial term of four-years and that automatically renews for successive one-year terms unless written notice not to renew the agreement is given at least 90 days prior to the expiration of the then-current term.
 Pursuant to the agreement, Mr. Olin shall serve as ResortQuest's President and Chief Executive Officer.
 His minimum annual base salary is \$350,000 and the agreement provides for an annual target bonus opportunity equal to up to 55% of Mr. Olin's annual base salary.
 Mr. Olin will receive severance payments equal to his base salary for 12 months, payable in installments as normal payroll over the 12 month period following his termination, in the event of termination of his employment by Gaylord without "cause" or by him for "good reason."
-In addition, Mr. Olin would receive any unpaid year-end bonuses from prior years; a pro-rata bonus for the year in which such termination occurred (provided he was employed for at least six months during that year); accrued and unpaid vacation pay and other benefits owed; the portion of any restricted stock or restricted stock unit grant that is free from restrictions as of the termination date and the acceleration and immediate release of restricted stock or restricted stock unit grants scheduled to vest in the 12 months following termination; all vested options and vesting of all unvested options scheduled to vest in the 12 months following termination; all vested options are required in the event Mr. Olin terminates his employment for "good reason" or Gaylord terminates him without "cause" within one year following a change of control.
+In addition, Mr. Olin would receive any unpaid year-end bonuses from prior years; a pro-rata bonus for the year in which such termination occurred (provided he was employed for at least six months during that year); accrued and unpaid vacation pay and other benefits owed; the portion of any restricted stock or restricted stock unit grant that is free from restrictions as of the termination date and the acceleration and immediate release of restricted stock or restricted stock unit grants scheduled to vest in the 12 months following termination; all vested options and vesting of all unvested options scheduled to vest in the 12 months following termination; and continued medical and life insurance coverage for 12 months.
+Additional severance payments are required in the event Mr. Olin terminates his employment for "good reason" or Gaylord terminates him without "cause" within one year following a change of control.
 If payments made to Mr. Olin in connection with a change of control are subject to excise tax under the provisions of Section 4999 of the Internal Revenue Code, the agreement provides that Gaylord will pay him an additional amount such that the amount retained by him would equal the net amount of payments which he would have received absent application of the excise tax.
-Mr. Olin agrees not to compete with Ga
+Mr. Olin agrees not to compete with Gaylord during the term of his employment and for a period of one year following termination of his employment.